 They Are Easy To Care For

 Chickens really don’t need very much in their lives; they are simple creatures.
 You might choose to have yours living in your home, but they are hard to toilet train, so it’s often best to house them outside.
-You can speak to a garden expert and buy equipment from Arbour Landscape Solutions to create a beautiful area for them that doesn’t look out of place with the rest of the garden and that they can scratch around into their heart’s content.
+You can speak to an expert to create a beautiful area for them that doesn’t look out of place with the rest of the garden and that they can scratch around into their heart’s content.

 Make sure that they have somewhere warm and safe to be at night; the cold can kill them if they’re not protected, and so can foxes and other creatures.
 Then all you’ll need to do is ensure they have a supply of freshwater, they have enough food each day (this is as easy as throwing a handful of grain and poultry grit on the ground), and they’re tucked in at night.
 Of course, if you have a playful or friendly chicken, you’ll want to interact with them too.